sanchez619/memory_gates/README.md

 ## **Credits**

 * The images used are free-use images from the website "Pixabay."
 The various users allowed the usage as long as the image itself was not used for sale.
+* The website ui.dev assisted in creating an image to show of the responsivity of the website.
 * For various small programming details, the website "W3S-Schools" served as reference, especially regarding the style of frames as well as flexbox properties.
 * While the knowledge about Japanese language and culture stems mainly from my exchange year at Kanazawa University, general information about Torii Gates and the Inari can be found on Wikipedia.
 (Both webpages references external sources extensively, so it is as reliable as an open source can get.)
 The webpages in particular are:
   * <https://en.wikipedia.org/wiki/Kitsune>